Blac Chyna Gives Fans An Eyeful Of Sideboob In A Tiny Tank Top

-Blac Chyna is keeping her 16.2 million Instagram followers on their toes with a series of three photos that made up a collage on her social media page.
-She was spotted rocking a light blue wig, as she posed in front of a bright, white wall.
+Blac Chyna is keeping her 16.2 million Instagram followers on their toes with a series of three photos on the social media platform.
+She was spotted rocking a light blue wig, as she posed in front of a bright white wall.

 The second photo that Chyna shared showed the most of her figure.
 She wore a very small and tight tank top, which hugged her curves closely.
-And thanks to the revealing nature of the top, her sideboob was on full display.
+Thanks to the revealing nature of the top, her sideboob was on full display.
 This also meant that the “Rockstar” tattoo on the side of her chest was also visible, along with a rose tattoo.
 This picture is too revealing to share here, but you can check it out on her Instagram page.

 Blac’s makeup was also on full display, as she shared two, close-up photos of her face.
 She wore a darker eyeshadow, with brightly metallic eyeshadow on her inner lids.
 Her mouth popped, thanks to lip liner and her lipstick.
-She accessorized with a silver, bedazzled clip on the right side of her head.
+She accessorized with a silver bedazzled clip on the right side of her head.

-Fans shared their thoughts on her look in the comments section, with some people taking note of her wig color.
+Fans shared their thoughts on her look in the comments section, with some people taking note of the color of her wig.

 “Yessss i love this color,” said a fan.